That our world will, someday, be one full of electrified – that is to say hybrid, battery-powered or fuel-cell powered – vehicles seems certain.

 What do these surveys, and others, add up to?
 Well, it seems that, as with any new technology, there’s hesitancy and skittishness from the public about embracing AVs and that while the research and development, and the investment, in the technology roars along at an astonishing pace, it’s important to bring everyone along for the ride.
 It’s no good creating fantastical vehicles if no one is prepared to buy them.

 MTAiQ’s mission is to introduce and nurture innovative solutions and technologies that will assist automotive businesses to adapt to the disruptive era in which it we find ourselves.
-In recent weeks that mission has seen the launch of 2mota, an online platform that offers business-to-consumer and business-to-business engagement to subscribers.
+In recent weeks that mission has seen the launch of 2mota, an online platform that offers business-to-business engagement to subscribers.

 As MTA Queensland CEO Dr Brett Dale said at the launch of the platform: “Ultimately, this platform will help businesses navigate new and uncertain times.
-It will enable them to engage with other businesses and the public on a large scale, see how they can collaborate with each other, and give them a competitive advantage.”
+It will enable them to engage with other businesses on a large scale, see how they can collaborate with each other, and give them a competitive advantage.”

 You can find out more about 2mota at 2mota.com.au